 A one day project through Anchorage School District's "Northern Jurneys" program.
 Three hours of work time, Dawn Wilcox's second grade students completing a four by eight foot project about the four seasons in Alaska

-We've wanted to set up a regular art camp for some time.; this will be the first of many more to come for ages 7-11.
+Linda Lyons, my wife and creative partner, and I have wanted to set up a regular art camp for some time; this will be the first of many more to come for ages 7-11.
 Linda concentrated on painting and drawing: plants, birds and the Alaskan coastal landscape.
 I had the children make animal masks and then a painting - their animal's habitat - to wear.
 Becky Kendall of Momentum Dance Company worked with the students on movement relating to their critter.

-Our thanks to Candace Blas and Cook Inlet Housing Authority for helping facilitate this.
+Our thanks to Candace Blas and Cook Inlet Housing Authority for helping facilitate this and for using the Church of Love to do so.
 [Photos by Linda Infante Lyons, Tasha Pineda and Lee Post.]

 An old style metal lunch box - Linda and I painted one each - included in an auction at the Anchorage Museum at Rasmuson Center to raise funds for a children's lunch program with the Anchorage School District.